johnpapa/angular-styleguide/README.md

       *Why?*: This safeguards your dependencies from being vulnerable to minification issues when parameters may be mangled.
 For example, `common` and `dataservice` may become `a` or `b` and not be found by AngularJS.

-      *Why?*: Avoid creating inline dependencies as long lists can be difficult to read in the array.
+      *Why?*: Avoid creating in-line dependencies as long lists can be difficult to read in the array.
 Also it can be confusing that the array is a series of strings while the last item is the component's function.

     ```javascript
     /* avoid */